auehc/auehc.github.io/_posts/Events/2020-8-24-cyber-fire-fall-2020-report.md

 7. the lucky crunchers
 8. DemonXBunny
 9. coom
-10. ``
-11. mercury
+10. mercury
-12. hallo
+11. hallo

 ## Topics

 - base:

-Decode a custom base alphabet from base 2 to base 96.
+Decode a custom base alphabet from base 2 to base 1337.

 - byobf: